 - Sponsor proposal review timelines may be extended while federal agencies navigate pauses in specific areas.

-- There may be changes to proposal deadlines.
+- Proposal deadlines may change.
 Reconfirming deadlines is recommended.

 - Confirm that the funding announcement has not been revised or postponed.